owncloud-archive/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 If the gif is bigger, it'll show a static preview

-Value represents the maximum filesize in megabytes Default is 10
-Set to -1 for no limit
+Value represents the maximum filesize in megabytes.
+Default is 10.
+Set to -1 for no limit.

 ::